coveooss/json-schema-for-humans/docs/_includes/README.md

 - Numeric types multiples and range
 - Constant and enumerated values
 - Required properties
+- Pattern properties
 - Default values
 - Array `minItems`, `maxItems`, `uniqueItems`, `items` (schema that must apply to all of the array items), and `contains`
 - Combining schema with `oneOf`, `allOf`, `anyOf`, and `not`

 These are **not** supported at the moment (PRs welcome!):
 - String length and format
-- Property names, size, and pattern
+- Property names and size
 - Array items at specific index (for example, first item must be a string and second must be an integer)
 - Property dependencies
 - Examples
 - Media
 - Conditional subschemas

-References from inside a schema are supported (for example `{ $ref: "#/definitions/something" }` will be replaced by the content of `schema["definitions"]["something"]`)
+References from inside a schema and to schemas in other files are supported (for example `{ $ref: "#/definitions/something" }` will be replaced by the content of `schema["definitions"]["something"]`).

-References to schemas in other files are not supported for now.
+## Anchor links
+Clicking on a property or tab in the output documentation will set the hash of the current window.
+Opening this anchor link will expand all needed properties and scroll to this section of the schema.
+Useful for pointing your users to a specific setting.

+For this feature to work, you need to include the Javascript file (`schema_doc.min.js`) that is automatically copied next to the output HTML file (`schema_doc.html` by default).

 ## Development